 - Fold in add-ins by hand and spoon dough into an air-tight container.

 - Refrigerate for at least two hours, then dig in!

-Fun fact: several studies show that consumers are increasingly interested in snacks made with plant versus animal protein.
-Walnuts boast 4g of plant-based protein, 2g of fiber and 2.5g of omega-3 ALA (“good fats”) per 1oz serving so you can snack to your heart’s content.
+Walnuts boast 4g of plant-based protein, 2g of fiber and 2.5g of omega-3 ALA ("good fats") per 1oz serving so you can snack to your heart's content.

-Let’s talk storage.
 Did you know that while walnuts are a shelf-stable kitchen staple, you can also store them in the fridge or freezer for months to maximize freshness and quality?

 That's because walnuts are the only nut rich in omega-3 ALAs (2.5g/oz).
 Keeping them cool helps protect those good fats!